mittens417/JC-Exploring-StringBuilders/README.md

 ### Observation:
 This happens because we appended the word "Pending" to the original message, then we converted it to a String object.
 However, after converting, we once again appended the word " - Approved" to the StringBuilder variable only.
+This will not affect the Final String variable because Strings are immutable in nature.